The Hive Doctor

 by Jonathan Adam Hargus

-Develop adaptable systems instead of fixed techniques
+- Develop adaptable thinking instead of relying on fixed methods.

 25+ years as a professional beekeeper, guiding hives and beekeepers alike